vadimeisenbergibm/istio.github.io/content/en/docs/tutorial/add-a-security-policy-with-istio/index.md

     {"id":0,"ratings":{"Reviewer1":5,"Reviewer2":4}}
     {{< /text >}}

-In this module you used Kubernetes Network Policies and Istio RBAC rules to enforce access control requirements for your application.
-Note that Istio RBAC provides more flexibility than Kubernetes Network Policies since it allows to specify HTTP parameters of the access, in your case which HTTP method which microservice is allowed to apply on which microservice.
-Also note that you can follow the [Defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) principle and apply Kubernetes Network Policies together with Istio RBAC.
+In this module you used Kubernetes Network Policies and Istio Authorization Policies rules to enforce access control requirements for your application.
+Note that Istio Authorization Policies provides more flexibility than Kubernetes Network Policies since it allows to specify
+HTTP parameters of the access, in your case which HTTP method which microservice is allowed to apply on which microservice.
+Also note that you can follow the [Defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) principle and apply Kubernetes Network Policies together with Istio Authorization Policies.

 ## Cleanup